developer-friendly/blog/docs/posts/0010-cert-manager.md

 That's exactly what we aim for at this step.
 But, first, let's create a Gateway CRD that will be the entrypoint to our cluster.
-The Gateway can be thought of as the sibling of Ingress resource, yet more handsome, more successful and [educated and more charming].
+The Gateway can be thought of as the sibling of Ingress resource, yet more handsome, more successful, more [educated and more charming].

 The key point to keep in mind is that the Gateway API doesn't come with the implementation.
-Infact, it is unopinionated about the implementation and you can use any networking solution that fits your needs and has support for it.
+Infact, it is unopinionated about the implementation and you can use any networking solution that fits your needs and **has support for it**.

 In our case, and based on the personal preference and tendency of the author :innocent:, we'll use [Cilium](/category/cilium) as the networking solution,